jakobtroidl/jbar/README.md

 ## Development installation

-Create a virtual environment and and install jbarchart in *editable* mode with the optional development dependencies:
+Create a virtual environment and install jbarchart in *editable* mode with the optional development dependencies:

 ```sh